SUBMISSIONS ARE OPEN

 - IMAGE – 300dpi, jpeg, labelled with artist name, title

-- Statement about the artwork – MAX 1 sentence – with full details of artwork including dimensions, medium, price and general description of work.
+- Statement about the artwork – MAX 1 paragraph– with full details of artwork including dimensions, medium, price and general description of work.

 - CV – current resume, with contact details

-As an online exhibition, all works will be viewed via photographs (Please ensure good quality images of your work).
+All works will be selected via photographs (Please ensure good quality images of your work).